statengeneraal/laws-markdown/verdrag/verdrag/inzake/milieu-effectrapportage/in/grensoverschrijdend/verband/BWBV0002731/README.md

 b) The transmission of reports and other information received in accordance with the provisions of this Convention to the Parties; and

-c) The performance of other funtions as may be provided for in this Convention or as may be determined by the Parties.
+c) The performance of other functions as may be provided for in this Convention or as may be determined by the Parties.

 ### Article  14